MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-url-hyperlink.md

 You can define the URL for a work item using the syntax provided based on the version or platform you work from.

-Examples in this topic use the following conventions:
+Examples in this article use the following conventions:

 -   *OrganizationName* specifies the name of the Azure Boards organization
 -   *ServerName* specifies the name of the TFS application tier server